AutoVLA: A Vision-Language-Action Model for End-to-End Autonomous Driving with Adaptive Reasoning and Reinforcement Fine-Tuning: Experiments

 \subsection{Main Results}

 This section reports the main results of the AutoVLA model for various datasets and benchmarks, with additional results included in the Supplementary Material.

 \textbf{Data Scaling Results.} We train AutoVLA on a mixture of the nuPlan and nuScenes datasets with varying training set sizes (10k, 50k, 100k, and the full 185k samples), with action-only supervision or with additional CoT reasoning supervision.
 The models are evaluated on the respective standard test sets, and the results are shown in \cref{fig:data_scaling}.
 We observe that increasing the amount of training data consistently improves planning performance on both datasets.
 In the nuPlan dataset, when using fewer than 50k training samples, CoT reasoning does not outperform action-only in terms of PDMS and Collision Score.
 This is likely due to the increased difficulty of learning structured reasoning from limited data.
 However, as the training set size increases, models trained with CoT reasoning surpass those with action-only supervision, highlighting the scalability advantages of reasoning-augmented learning.
-In the nuScenes dataset, action-only supervision yields better performance in terms of L2 distance and collision rate.
-This is likely because nuScenes contains mostly simple scenarios that do not require complex reasoning, making CoT training less beneficial in this setting.
+A similar trend is observed on the nuScenes dataset: as the training set size increases, models trained with CoT reasoning consistently outperform those trained with action-only data in terms of L2 distance and collision rate.